min69u/Reforestation/README.md

-## Where did Captain Hook get his hook?
-From a second hand store.
+## How does a dyslexic poet write?
+Inverse.